NOI Calculation Examples: Three Commercial Real Estate Scenarios

 These examples cover a stabilized retail center (recovery working well), a lease-up office scenario (occupancy driving NOI variability), and a value-add retail property (CAM gap analysis shows where NOI is hiding).
 All use actual math with realistic figures for 2026.

 NOI examples are most useful when they show the full calculation, not just the answer.
-Each scenario below walks through every line, including the recovery ratio analysis that most operators skip.
+Each scenario below walks through every line, including the recovery ratio analysis that most operators miss.

 Example 1: Stabilized Neighborhood Retail Center